Medically reviewed by Drugs.com. Last updated on Jul 11, 2020.

 Leflunomide: Immunosuppressants may enhance the adverse/toxic effect of Leflunomide.
 Specifically, the risk for hematologic toxicity such as pancytopenia, agranulocytosis, and/or thrombocytopenia may be increased.
 Management: Consider not using a leflunomide loading dose in patients receiving other immunosuppressants.
 Patients receiving both leflunomide and another immunosuppressant should be monitored for bone marrow suppression at least monthly.
 Consider therapy modification

-Lumacaftor: May decrease the serum concentration of CYP2C9 Substrates (High Risk with Inhibitors or Inducers).
-Lumacaftor may increase the serum concentration of CYP2C9 Substrates (High Risk with Inhibitors or Inducers).
+Lumacaftor and Ivacaftor: May decrease the serum concentration of CYP2C9 Substrates (High Risk with Inhibitors or Inducers).
+Lumacaftor and Ivacaftor may increase the serum concentration of CYP2C9 Substrates (High Risk with Inhibitors or Inducers).
 Monitor therapy

 Midodrine: May enhance the bradycardic effect of Bradycardia-Causing Agents.
 Monitor therapy

 MiFEPRIStone: May increase the serum concentration of Siponimod.
-Management: Coadministration of siponimod with miferpristone, a moderate inhibitor of CYP2C9 and a strong inhibitor of CYP3A4 is not recommended.
 Avoid combination

 Natalizumab: Immunosuppressants may enhance the adverse/toxic effect of Natalizumab.
 Specifically, the risk of concurrent infection may be increased.
 Avoid combination